nixworks/public/news/2011/12/24/README.md

 ##### North Korea
 ### [North Korean media name Kim Jong-un &ndash; the son and successor of late leader Kim Jong-il &ndash; as the Supreme Commander of the Korean People's Army. ](/news/2011/12/24/north-korean-media-name-kim-jong-un-ndash-the-son-and-successor-of-late-leader-kim-jong-il-ndash-as-the-supreme-commander-of-the-korean.md)
-_Context: Media of North Korea, Supreme Commander, Kim Jong-un, North Korea, Kim Jong-il, Korean People's Army_
+_Context: Korean People's Army, Supreme Commander, Kim Jong-un, Kim Jong-il, North Korea, Media of North Korea_

 ##### protest
 ### [Tens of thousands of people protest across Russia against parliamentary elections that they allege were rigged in favour of the ruling United Russia party. ](/news/2011/12/24/tens-of-thousands-of-people-protest-across-russia-against-parliamentary-elections-that-they-allege-were-rigged-in-favour-of-the-ruling-unite.md)
-_Context: parliamentary elections, Russia, protest, United Russia_
+_Context: Russia, parliamentary elections, protest, United Russia_

 ##### Cuba
 ### [Cuba announces that it will release 2,900 prisoners &ndash; including some political prisoners &ndash; in the next few days. ](/news/2011/12/24/cuba-announces-that-it-will-release-2-900-prisoners-ndash-including-some-political-prisoners-ndash-in-the-next-few-days.md)